kbooten/nightingale/readme.md

 The mobile version does keep track of recently-seen quotes with `localstorage`.
 However, it does contain a mobile-specific feature: scrolling a Twitter feed will prompt the program to continuously check newly-revealed (dynamically-loaded) tweets for possible matches.

-*The mobile version currently has some usability issues, including:*
-* *difficult to trigger pop-ups from text that is also hyperlinked*
-* *on Twitter, pop-ups are sometimes partially occluded*